Second Year Guide

 Pharmacology

 The project: The pharm project is worth 16% of the total module mark.
-Just because it’s a pharmacology project, doesn’t mean it’s a project on pharmacology, in fact it’s probably not.
+Just because it’s a pharmacology project, doesn’t mean it’s a project on pharmacology.
+In fact, it’s probably not.
 It could be anything from a couple of weeks’ lab-based work on embryological tissue markers, to a literature review of herbal medicines, to a clinical audit on hand-hygiene or opiate prescription.
 You don’t need to worry about any of this until it comes to signing up for the projects after Christmas.
 When you’re signing up for one, you can filter them according to what you want to get out of it.
 Not all the projects take an equal amount of work, some take way more work than others.
 On the other hand, you can get a lot more out of some than others.
 If you want to be really keen, you can look for a project where there’s a high chance of getting a publication out of it in an area you’re interested in.
 If you just want a quiet couple of weeks then you can probably look for something where it looks like you can do a portion of your work from home and not have too high a chance of the work continuing on past the end of the research weeks.
 I wouldn’t be too concerned about where the project is based (TBSI, James’, Tallaght).
 You’re going to be travelling to the hospitals enough over the next three years, you may as well get used to it now, it’s really not that bad.
 You spend weeks 9 and 10 doing the project, and you’ll have the chance to meet the people running your project a couple of times in the weeks running up to that just to get an outline of the project and be briefed on any work you’d need to do before the research weeks start.

 The rest of the module: There are another 20 pharm lectures that we got in the 6 weeks (weeks 11 to 16) after the research weeks.
 They were grand, again Rang & Dale’s is the place to go for most of this material, and the summer exam was in week 18.
 The thing to remember about the summer exam for pharm is that all the material from the 25 lectures before Christmas is also examinable in the exam, and it does come up.
 The structure is similar to the Christmas exam, and it’s very manageable if you just keep on top of it and make decent notes that you can come back to.